What Causes Fecal Incontinence and What You Can Do About It

 What Causes Fecal Incontinence?

-There are numerous things that can cause fecal incontinence:
+There are numerous things that can cause fecal incontinence in dogs:

-- Diseases can sometimes decrease the capacity of the rectum to function properly
+- Diseases can sometimes decrease the ability of the rectum to function properly

 - Nerve damage, spinal cord disease, or neural disorder that disables the sphincter's ability to function